BEST TIPS FOR VISITING THE ACROPOLIS 2023

 When is the Acropolis closed for visitors?

 Acropolis tours are available all year round.
-Still, there are few dates on which the Acropolis of Athens and Acropolis temple are closed for visitors:
+Still, there are a few dates on which the Acropolis of Athens and the Acropolis Museum are closed to visitors:

 - 1st January